Courses

 Leadership in Pedagogy

-I designed and led the following pedagogy workshops during my time as a Graduate Teaching Fellow at Yale’s Center for Teaching and Learning.
+I also designed and led the following pedagogy workshops during my time as a Graduate Teaching Fellow at Yale’s Center for Teaching and Learning.

 • Fundamentals of Teaching in the Humanities (four-part series)